puppetlabs/puppet-docs/source/windows/installing.markdown

 The installer must be run with elevated privileges.
 Installing Puppet **does not** require a system reboot.

-The only information you need to specify during installation is **the hostname of your puppet master server:**
+The only information you need to specify during installation is **the hostname of your puppet master server:** (If you are using puppet apply for node configuration instead of a puppet master, you can just enter some dummy text here.)

 ![Puppet master hostname selection][server]